NetLogo/Time-Extension/README.md

 **Time Series Tool**

+*NOTE*: The time series tool is not currently included in the extension.
+However, all of the functionality (plus some) has been reproduced in NetLogo code.
+It is in the time-series.nls file in this repo.
+You can include that functionality with the [____includes__](http://ccl.northwestern.edu/netlogo/docs/dict/includes.html) primitive.

 [Download this example time series file](https://github.com/colinsheppard/Time-Extension/raw/master/examples/time-series-data.csv) and place in the same directory as your NetLogo model.
 Here are the first 10 lines of the file:

     ; meta data at the top of the file